-V. Challenge Process (Requirement 7)
+Challenge Process (Requirement 7)

-a.
 Model Challenge Process

 The VCBB is basing its Challenge Process on the NTIA BEAD Model Challenge Process but is not fully adopting it.
 Deviations from the model process are clearly marked below in brackets.
+The VCBB will adopt the DSL Modifications, Speed Test Modules, and Area and MDU Challenges from the NTIA Model Challenge Process and VCBB has also added a 5G Home Fixed Wireless Modification, and a Data Cap Modification.

-b.
 Modifications to Reflect Data Not Present in the National Broadband Map